embolalia/embolalia.github.io/_posts/2016-10-21-english-plural.md

 from steeping in their senselessness long enough for them to gain an illusion of logic.
 I would humbly propose that we simply do away with number entirely.
 If everything are plural, nothing are confusing at all.
-With these one simple change, the English languages will make much more senses.
+With these one simple changes, the English languages will make much more senses.
 Besides, we're already fine with just calling pants, scissors, and glasses by the plurals all the time, and deer, fish, and aircraft by the singulars, so would we really even be missing anything?
 Sure we might sound like